MATH-4939-York-University/Course-sandbox/README.md

 To clone this repo as an RStudio project:
 - If you haven't yet:
-  - Install RStudio and git
+  - Install RStudio and git on your computer
-  - Create and RSA key in RStudio and install the public SSH key in GitHub
+  - Create an RSA key in RStudio and install the public SSH key in GitHub
 - In RStudio use the menu:  Tools > Shell
 - cd to the parent directory of the directory for the repo
 - use the command: git clone git@github.com:MATH-4939-York-University/Course-sandbox.git